mrled/architect/readme.markdown

     ansible-playbook deploy.yaml --ask-vault-pass

-## Configuring Jenkins
+## Creating new projects in Jenkins

-- <https://wiki.jenkins.io/display/JENKINS/Docker+Plugin>
-    - Docker URL: `unix:///var/run/docker.sock`

-### Creating deploy keys
+-   Add a `Jenkinsfile` and a docker build file to whatever repo you're trying to create

+    See the `mrled.github.io-source` repo for example.

-When creating GitHub deploy keys,
+-   Create new GitHub deploy key

-I name them after the API client that will use them, the owner and name of the repo they belong to, and their permissions.
+    Name them after API client that will use them, the owner and name of the repo they belong to, and their permissions.

-For instance, a deploy key with the name `architect-jenkins_mrled_mrled.github.io_ro` is used by `architect-jenkins`, for a repo with owner `mrled` and name `mrled.github.io`, and it has read only (`ro`) access to the repository.
+    For instance, a deploy key with the name `architect-jenkins_mrled_mrled.github.io_ro`
+    is used by `architect-jenkins`,
+    for a repo with owner `mrled` and name `mrled.github.io`, and it has read only (`ro`) access to the repository.

     I also always put the consumer in the comment.

     To create the key, I use a command like this:

         ssh-keygen -t ed25519 -a 100 -f ./architect-jenkins_mrled_mrled.github.io_ro -q -N "" -C "architect.internal.micahrl.com"

+    Finally, don't forget to actually add the deploy key to GitHub

+-   Configure a new project in Jenkins

+    -   First upload the deploy key created previously to Jenkins

+    -   Create a new pipeline project and configure repo and credential

+    -   Set it to poll in the build triggers section

+        This will poll once every 5 minutes at minute 0, 5, 10, etc

+            */5 * * * *

+        This will poll once every 5 minutes, but NOT exactly at the 0, 5, 10 etc marks - better to avoid GitHub API rate limiting

+            H/5 * * * *

+## Notes from initial Jenkins configuration

+These notes aren't complete, but they'll help in case I need to start over.

+- <https://wiki.jenkins.io/display/JENKINS/Docker+Plugin>
+    - Docker URL: `unix:///var/run/docker.sock`

 ## Troubleshooting